EuPathDB-Infra/vagrant-webdev-poc/README.md

     installWdkSite

-and follow instructions.
+and follow instructions to manage a property file.
 The hostname is preconfigured to be `webdev.vm.apidb.org` in the `Vagrantfile` so you can readily create a website with that hostname.

+Typical EBRC Tomcat instances are pre-installed but disabled to conserve system resources.
+You will need to enable the desired Tomcat instance before running `installWdkSite` with the property file.
+For example, to enable the `ToxoDB` instance for a ToxoDB website,

+    sudo instance_manager enable ToxoDB

+Then install the website directories and Apache and Tomcat configurations,

+    installWdkSite *.prop

+You are now responsible for checking out website source code, configuring the application and building.

 If are using the Landrush plugin, you can edit the `config.landrush.tld` value in `Vagrantfile` to set a project vanity domains - allowing you,